mosets/docs/listings.md

 ### Notes {#notes}
 Internal notes provides a place for you to record any comments about a listing.
 If you have multiple editor managing your directory, you can use this as a place to comment and collaborate on a listing.

+## Front-end Submissions {#front-end-submissions}
+Your users in front-end can submit listings to your directory.
+They can do this by clicking the _Add Listing_ link in [Browse module]({{version}}/modules#mod-mt-menu) or _Add your listing here_ link when they browse to a category in Mosets Tree.

+Through the use of [Permission]({{version}}/configuration#permission) you can control which user group has the permission to submit new listings.
+You can even configure to allow _Public_ user group (ie: non-logged in users) to submit listings.

+By default, listings that are submitted by your users in front-end are sent to an approval queue in Mosets Tree's back-end.
+You as the admin will be notified on this through e-mail.
+You can choose to either Ignore, Accept or Reject the submission.
+This approval process can be disabled in [Configuration]({{version}}/configuration#main), in which any newly submitted listings will be published immediately to your directory.

 ## Claim {#claim}
 If any of your listings are owned by user from _Super Users_, _Administrator_ or _Manager_ group, they can be claimed by users.
 When a user claim a listing, you will be notified by e-mail.
 You can then view this claim in Mosets Tree's back-end to approve or reject the claim.